CDRT/docs/bios/settings/thinkstation/startup.md

 | OptionKeysDisplayStyle | Normal, Legacy | yes | Both | -->
 </details>

-### AMD-only features ###

-?> Only the AMD-only features are shown in the screenshot below; otherwise they are shown in the screenshot above.

 <details><summary>Primary Boot Sequence</summary>

 ?> This sequence is used when the system is powered up normally.